Ureter: History

 Kidney stones have been identified and recorded about as long as written historical records exist.
 The urinary tract including the ureters, as well as their function to drain urine from the kidneys, has been described by Galen in the second century AD.

 The first to examine the ureter through an internal approach, called ureteroscopy, rather than surgery was Hampton Young in 1929.
 This was improved on by VF Marshall who is the first published use of a flexible endoscope based on fiber optics, which occurred in 1964.
 The insertion of a drainage tube into the renal pelvis, bypassing the ureters and urinary tract, called nephrostomy, was first described in 1941.
 Such an approach differed greatly from the open surgical approaches within the urinary system employed during the preceding two millennia.

-The first radiological imaging of the ureters first occurred via X-rays, although this was made more difficult by the thick abdomen, which the low power of the original X-rays was not able to penetrate enough to produce clear images.
+The first radiological imaging of the ureters was by X-rays, although this was made more difficult by the thick abdomen, which the low power of the original X-rays could not penetrate enough to produce clear images.
 More useful images were able to be produced when Edwin Hurry Fenwick in 1908 pioneered the use of tubes covered in radioopaque material visible to X-rays inserted into the ureters, and in the early 20th century when contrasts were injected externally into the urinary tract (retrograde pyelograms).
 Unfortunately, much of the earlier retrograde pyelograms were complicated by significant damage to the kidneys as a result of contrast based on silver or sodium iodide.
 Hryntshalk in 1929 pioneered the development of the intravenous urogram, in which contrast is injected into a vein and highlights the kidney and, when excreted, the urinary tract.
 Things improved with the development by Moses Swick and Leopold Lichtwitz in the late 1920s of relatively nontoxic contrast media, with controversy surrounding publication as to who was the primary discoverer.
 Side-effects associated with imaging improved even more when Tosten Almen published a ground-breaking thesis in 1969 based on the less toxic low-osmolar contrast media, developed based on swimming experiences in lakes with different salinity.